Knighton-Dev/jsonencoder/README.md

 ## Features

  - **Encode JSON**: Convert JSON to an escaped string format that can be safely embedded in other contexts
  - **Decode JSON**: Convert escaped JSON strings back to their original format
+ - **Base64 Support**: Optionally base64 encode output or decode input using the `--base64` flag
  - **File Support**: Read JSON input from files or provide it directly as command line arguments
  - **Validation**: Ensures input is valid JSON before processing
  - **Error Handling**: Clear error messages for invalid input

 ## Installation